High up in paradise land overlooking the Dal Lake

 Karan Mahal is set on the erstwhile estate of the royal family of Jammu and Kashmir, a charming European-style villa on Srinagar’s Shankaracharya Hill overlooking the Dal Lake and surrounded by private orchards of peach and almonds.
 Built in the early 20th century, Karan Mahal served as the residence of Dr Karan Singh, and has since welcomed historical figures such as Edwina Mountbatten, Pandit Nehru, Nikita Khrushchev, Rajendra Prasad, Indira Gandhi and Joseph Campbell.
 At a walking distance from the promenade, Karan Mahal is easily Srinagar’s select address, curated for exclusivity and luxury by Vikramditya Singh and Chitrangadha.

-Karan Mahal’s location, exclusivity with just seven rooms and is Srinagar’s first boutique hotel in the real sense as a stand-alone, owner run luxury boutique hotel.
+Karan Mahal’s location, exclusivity with just eight rooms and is Srinagar’s first boutique hotel in the real sense as a stand-alone, owner run luxury boutique hotel.
 It is also the perfect design and its curation lends itself to the richness of Srinagar’s natural beauty and heritage.